amitsaha/amitsaha.github.io/content/docker-build-and-ephermal-port-issues.md

 3. If a packet matches our rule, forward it to the `MASQUERADE` target (`-j MASQUERADE`)
 4. Once in the `MASQUERADE` target, change the source port to be in the range 49152-61000 (`--to-ports 49152-61000`)

+## Gotchas

+Okay, so where/when do you add this `iptables` rule?
+We have to add this *after* docker engine has started. `docker` creates its own firewall rules which seems to be like "drop everything else and add my own".
+So, here's how I am doing it:

+1. EC2 instance initialization
+2. docker daemon starts
+3. Add iptables rule

+A more full proof appraoch would be to perhaps write a systemd unit file so that it will always run a program/script to insert the above firewall rule when `docker` engine is started/restarted.

+Know about a better idea?
+Please let me know.

 ## Learn more